jarif87/Article-Summarizer/README.md

 <img src = "notebooks/article_len.png" width="700" height="500">

+# Data Collection

+I've collected 8176 articles and their highlights from the Daily Mail [website](https://www.dailymail.co.uk/home/index.html).
+The goal is to train a text summarization model that can generate brief summaries for given articles.
+By utilizing advanced techniques and libraries like Hugging Face's Transformers, along with tools like Blurr and Fastai, I aim to create an efficient summarization system.
+The aim is to develop a solution that automatically produces concise and informative summaries, aiding readers in understanding the key points of the articles quickly.

 # Model Training

 ***I have trained three models for text summarization: distilbart-cnn-6-6, distilbart-cnn-12-6, and facebook/bart-large-cnn.
 Out of these, I've deployed the distilbart-cnn-12-6 model, which is a transformer model from Hugging Face.For implementing text summarization, I utilized the Blurr library along with Fastai.
 All the notebooks detailing the training and deployment process for these models are available [here](https://github.com/jarif87/Text-Summarizer/tree/main/notebooks).Feel free to explore the notebooks to understand the methodologies and techniques employed in training and deploying these models for text summarization.***